cubarco/tinyhttpd-epoll/README.md

-This is a epoll port of Tinyhttpd originally developped by J. David Blackstone.
+This is an epoll port of Tinyhttpd originally developped by J. David Blackstone.